 All of the categories require that the foreign worker have labor certification requirement ("PERM") and a permanent, full-time job offer.

 The PERM labor certification takes about six months.
-After that, getting a the EB-3 visa may take six to twelve years depending on the foreigner's country of citizenship.
+After that, getting an EB-3 visa may take six to twelve years depending on the foreigner's country of citizenship.

 The EB-3 visa processing fee is $345.